CharLotteiu/CharLotteiu/README.md

 👏 Welcome to my profile.

-- 👩🏻‍🎓 I'm currently doing the MSc in Translation Technology in 🇨🇮 Dublin City University.
+- 👩🏻‍🎓 I have recently graduated from 🇨🇮 Dublin City University in MSc Translation Technology with the **first class honour**.
-- 🔭 I’m currently working on bilingual technical documentation and developing useful gadget.
+- 🔭 I’m currently looking for opportunities to work as a **Content Strategist/Technical Writer/Localisation Product Manager**.
-- 🌱 I’m currently learning React and VS Code extension development.
+- 🌱 I’m currently learning UX wirting, Web3 and Dutch.

 ### 📊 Weekly development breakdown
 <!--START_SECTION:waka-->